Syntheos-Systems/Kleos/CONTRIBUTING.md

 ### Before You Code

-1. Check existing issues -- someone might already be working on it
+1. Check existing issues - someone might already be working on it
-2. Open an issue first for significant changes -- lets us discuss the approach before you invest time
+2. Open an issue first for significant changes - lets us discuss the approach before you invest time
-3. Read `CLAUDE.md` -- contains workspace conventions, import paths, and patterns

 ### While Coding